 Before you apply for a national public pension

-Your tax changes and will be lower, in most cases, lower from January of the year you turn 66, regardless of when you start receiving
+Your tax changes and will be lower, in most cases, lower from January of the year you turn 66 (67 from 2023), regardless of when you start receiving

 Most people who have worked in Sweden have an occupational pension from their employer.
 Some occupational pensions are paid out automatically when you reach the age of 65, while you need to apply for other occupational pensions.